What is risk management in project management?

 • Examples of technical risks

-This may be due to a lack of lack of toolstechnical resources, or incompatibility between tools.
+For example, it can be a lack of tools, technical means or an incompatibility between tools.

 • The consequences of technical risks

-Technical risks mean that we need to look at alternatives.
-This is generally a costly process, requiring time for reflection and the mobilization of teams.
+The technical risks will require us to look at alternatives.
+This process is generally expensive and requires time to reflect and the mobilization of teams.

-This can put the budget at riskbut also the schedule.
+This can then put the budget at risk, but also the schedule.

-Conclusion: it's best to anticipate these issues before they become problems.
+Conclusion: it is better to anticipate these subjects before they become problems.

-• How to avoid technical risk in project management
+• How to avoid a technical risk in project management

-To avoid technical risks, list your requirements at the start of the project, and make sure that your current resources are sufficient to meet them.
+To avoid technical risks, list your needs at the beginning of the project and make sure that your current resources allow you to meet them.

-Regular monitoring of tools in your sector can also help you guard against technical risks.
+Regular monitoring of the tools in your sector can also help you protect yourself against technical risks.